Alimony Lawyer in Orlando

 Substantially changed circumstances that affect the payor’s ability to pay or that substantially change the needs of the recipient can warrant a payment adjustment.
 Examples of changed circumstances may include, but are not limited to, for either the paying or receiving party:

-Why should I choose the O’Mara Law Group?
+Why Should I Choose an Alimony Attorney at the O’Mara Law Group?

 The divorce process is emotionally charged and can be contentious, but the experienced alimony attorneys at the O’Mara Law Group know how to diffuse the tension and mediate an equitable solution.
-Mark O’Mara, founder of the O’Mara Law Group, is a Supreme Court Certified Family Mediator and one of only 275 board certified marital and family law lawyers in Florida.
+Mark O’Mara, founder of the O’Mara Law Group, is a Supreme Court Certified Family Mediator and one of only 275 board-certified marital and family lawyers in Florida.

 Most alimony cases settle without the necessity of litigation.
 This is usually in the best interests of both parties because it takes less time and expense.
 However, our alimony attorneys are skilled litigators who can provide strong advocacy in the event it becomes necessary to try your case in court.

-The O’Mara Law Group has built its reputation on helping good people through difficult situations.
-Our attorneys are compassionate and understanding and possess a strong grasp on the high stakes faced by individuals undergoing a divorce.
+Our central Florida law firm has built its reputation on helping good people through difficult situations.
+Our alimony attorneys are compassionate and understanding and possess a strong grasp on the high stakes faced by individuals undergoing a divorce.

 Being the spouse with fewer financial resources does not mean you have to go through your divorce without strong advocacy.
-Consult an Orlando alimony lawyer today.
+Consult an Orlando alimony lawyer today for experienced representation.

 Contact Our Firm